2/20/2025

 Manager of Investor Relations

-Thank you, Chloe.
-And thank you, everyone, for joining our fourth quarter and full year 2024 financial results call.
-We look forward to seeing everyone at the
+Thank you, Chloe, and thank you, everyone, for joining our fourth quarter and full year 2024 financial results poll.
+We look forward to seeing everyone at the upcoming spring conferences.
+Have a great rest of your day.

 Disclaimer